Work Accident Claim: Our Quick Guide To Compensation For Personal Injury

-2. Financial loss
+2. Financial loss & Expense

-As a result of your injury you are likely to have an actual monetary loss and expenses – such as lost income, medical expenses, travel expenses to the hospital or your GP, etc. You are entitled to claim compensation for these losses.
+As a result of your injury – you are likely to have an actual monetary loss and additional financial expenses.
+Examples might include – lost income, medical expenses, travel expenses to the hospital or your GP, etc.

 You are entitled to claim interest on the above two types of loss.
 The interest rate varies on the type of loss you have suffered.

 Your legal expenses are not really classed as compensation.
 However, you can claim your legal costs in addition to your compensation.